OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Synchronizing Entities with Deleted History
 * When DOORS system is the source:
-  * If the history of a particular entity is deleted, and if it is last modified/updated by the integration user, then for such use case, the entity will not be synchronized by OpsHub Integration Manager.
+  * If the history of a particular entity is deleted, and if it is last modified/updated by the integration user, then for such use case, the entity will not be synchronized by <code class="expression">space.vars.SITENAME</code>.
     * Baseline deletion is an example of entity history deletion.
   * If the history needs to be deleted during the synchronization process, it is recommended to let the synchronization complete first and then delete the history.